peterpih/tidydata/CodeBook.md

 ### Saved Data Set

 The final data set is saved as tidaydata.txt.
-Whereas the original data set had multiple observations per activity per subject, this new data set has a unique observation of the activity mean for each measurement for each subject.
+Whereas the original data set had multiple observations per activity per subject, this new data set has a unique summary(mean) observation for each measurement(feature) in each column and for each activity and each subject per row.

 ### Footnotes